bibekpandey0521/Spring-With-Mutiple-Entities-and-RelationShip-with-JPA-Practice/README.md

 - How to define `@OneToMany` and `@ManyToOne` relationships in entity classes.
 - How to properly use cascade types and fetch strategies.
 - How to map bidirectional relationships in JPA.
-- How to use REST APIs to persist and retrieve relational data.